Ethiopian Airlines eyes African aviation liberalisation in 2015

 He said he hoped a meeting between heads of state in January 2015 would deliver progress.

-"Ethiopian will of course be taking advantage of that but the biggest beneficiary will be Fastjet (FJET.L)," he said, referring to the low-cost airline that has plans to create Africa's first pan-continental airline.
+"Ethiopian will of course be taking advantage of that but the biggest beneficiary will be Fastjet," he said, referring to the low-cost airline that has plans to create Africa's first pan-continental airline.

 Gebremariam said this and other problems, including heavy taxation and poor infrastructure, meant African carriers had not developed as fast as they should to take advantage of predicted market growth.